Explore a brand new universe.

 When refugee Guyen washes up in the land of his enemy, he knows he will fight, but soon finds himself falling down a well of wonder and improbability.
 Can he survive a system designed to oppress him?
 Can he tame his anger to unleash his potential?
 Can he see his enemy for what they truly are?

 Nether Light is a gritty, heart-wrenching tale of high magic and high stakes, loves lost and friendships gained, set in an oil-lit, 18th century world far, far away.
 And it’s full to the gills with epic fantasy, plotting, scheming, and racy, jaw-dropping, immersive adventure.
-What more could you ask for?
-Grab a copy now.

 Please note: This book contains mature themes.